wangxianyu7/Allesfitters/README.md

 To achieve faster modeling, I replaced ellc \citep{ellc} with PyTransit \citep{Parviainen2015} and RadVel \citep{Fulton2018RadVel}, which significantly accelerates the modeling process.
 However, this also means that Allesfitters currently cannot fit flares, starspots, or binary systems.

-The most notable feature of Allesfitters is its incorporation of one of the most realistic Rossiter-McLaughlin models, \cite{Hirano2011}, implemented in tracit \citep{Hjorth2021, KnudstrupAlbrecht2022}.
+The most notable feature of Allesfitters is its incorporation of one of the most realistic Rossiter-McLaughlin models, \cite{Hirano2011}.

 Compared to the \cite{Ohta2005} model, the \cite{Hirano2011} model introduces more parameters, especially microturbulent velocities ($V_\xi$) and macroturbulent velocities ($V_\zeta$).
 Some empirical relations can be used to calculate these parameters, followed by applying Gaussian priors on them (typically 1 km/s).
 For $V_\zeta$ and $V_\xi$, the relations from \cite{Doyle2014} and \cite{Bruntt2010} are preferred, respectively.
 Both have valid ranges (see code below).
 Outside these ranges, the empirical relations calibrated by the Gaia-ESO Survey working groups are adopted \citep{Blanco2014HighResolutionSpectralLibrary, Blanco2014iSpec, Blanco2019iSpec}.